apileg/dzencode/README.md

     -   `db:start` - run MySQL docker container on port 330**7**
     -   `db:stop` - stop the MySQL container
     -   `db:migrate` - connect to the DB specified in `.env` in `DATABASE_URL` and run migrations (bootstrap schema)
-    -   `db:seed` connect to database like `db:migrate`, and fill it with mock data
+    -   `db:seed` - connect to database like `db:migrate`, and fill it with mock
+        data
+    -   `db:dump` - create dump of dzencode database
     -   `db:setup` - runs both `db:migrate` and `db:seed`
     -   `db` - shortcut for `docker compose -f /path/to/mysql/compose.yml`.
 Can be used like `npm run db up --build --force-recreate`
 -   `test:unit` and `test:api` - described above